 How to check your hours played on Nintendo Switch

-Getting hold of that information might not be immediately obvious.
-So here’s our quick guide to how to check your play times and those of your friends.
+It's not immediately obvious how you see your hours played on the Switch, so here’s our quick guide to how to check your play times and those of your friends.

 1. Go to your profile screen.
 Located at the top left of the Switch home screen are one or more profile icons.
 Tap or select the icon for the profile you want.